DevTouchdown/recipe-book/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+# How to search

+Make sure to type `at least three characters` in the search box to start a search.
+If you type only one or two characters, search won't begin.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.